bholloway/nginject-loader/README.md

 ### Options

 * `inferAngular` allows basic angular structures to be annotated without explicit annotation.
 Does **not** include ui-router structures such as `resolve`.
-Disabled by default; you will **also need ng-annotate** unless you enable this option.
+Disabled by default; you may **also need ng-annotate** unless you enable this option.